d09942015ntu/self_correction_public/README.md

 # Explanation_ISC
 We provide an explanation of how a large language model (LLM) responds to instructions, with a particular focus on its intrinsic self-correction behavior.
-In the experimental section, we use the Zephyr-7B-SFT model on the RealToxicityPrompts dataset, and this repository contains the code used to conduct our experiments.

 ## Requirement
 You need to install Python packages torch, transformers, scikit-learn, random, numpy, matplotlib, json, tqdm and so on.